-Since the 1980s, the length of mosquito season has increased by up to 37 days in many major US cities as a result of rising global temperatures and humidity.
-There are similar trends across the rest of the world.
-And with climate change accelerating, mosquito season is only forecast to get longer and longer.
+Since the 1980s, the length of mosquito season has increased by as much as 37 days in many major US cities.
+This comes as a result of rising global temperatures and humidity.
+Similar trends can be seen across the rest of the world.
+With climate change accelerating, mosquito season is only going to get longer and longer.

-But more mosquitoes buzzing around for longer isn’t just a source of annoyance.
-In many tropical and subtropical countries mosquitoes carry and transmit vector-borne diseases (VBDs) like malaria, yellow fever, dengue, Lyme disease, etc. which together result in more than 1 million deaths each year.
-Rising temperatures, humidity and a longer mosquito season mean more chance of VBDs affecting humans, and with increased migration (some of it a direct result of climate change), trade and travel, there is also an increased risk of VBDs spreading to the rest of the world.
+Having more mosquitoes buzzing around for longer isn’t just an annoyance.
+In many tropical and subtropical countries, mosquitoes carry and transmit vector-borne diseases (VBDs) like malaria, yellow fever, dengue, Lyme disease, etc. Together, these result in more than 700,000 deaths per year.
+Rising temperatures and humidity along with a longer mosquito season means there will be a higher chance of VBDs affecting humans.
+With increased migration (some as a direct result of climate change), trade, and travel, there’s also an increased risk of VBDs spreading to the rest of the world.
 Read on to find out more about climate change and lengthening mosquito seasons.

-Climate change induced by human activity is already a fact in many parts of the world.
-Global temperatures rose 1 degree Celsius over the source of the 20th century, and the 21st century has already seen more temperature records broken than at any time in recorded history.
-Each of the last three years has broken the record for global surface temperatures.
-Arctic sea ice is melting, sea levels are rising, climate refugees are on the move, and floods and extreme weather events are rising too.
-And things are only bound to get worse.
-In the absence of human action to reduce emissions of greenhouse gases, the Earth’s temperature could rise up to six degrees Celsius by the end of the century.
+Climate change, a result of human activity, is already a fact in many parts of the world.
+Global temperatures rose 1ºC over the 20th century.
+The 21st century has already seen more broken temperature records than at any time in recorded history.
+Each of the past three years has broken the record for global surface temperatures.
+Arctic sea ice is melting, sea levels are rising, climate refugees are on the move, and floods and extreme weather events are increasing, too.
+Things are only bound to get worse.
+In the absence of human action to reduce greenhouse gas emissions, the Earth’s temperature could rise by 6ºC by the end of the century.

-Indeed, according to the Intergovernmental Panel on Climate Change (IPCC), there is increasing evidence that particular disease vectors like dengue fever and West Nile virus are emerging in places they were previously absent from, and that this is due in part to climate change.
+According to the Intergovernmental Panel on Climate Change (IPCC), there’s increasing evidence that particular diseases, like dengue fever and the West Nile virus, are emerging in places they were previously absent and that this is due in part to climate change.

-This is why we must become extra vigilant in protecting ourselves against mosquito bites, even if we live in a location where VBDs were hitherto unheard of (to find out what YOU can do to deter mosquitoes, please read some of our other articles).
-The world is rapidly changing – and not necessarily for the better!
+This is why we must be extra vigilant in protecting ourselves against mosquito bites, even if you live in a location where VBDs were unheard of up to now.
+To find out what you can do to deter mosquitoes, please read some of our other articles.
+The world is changing rapidly, but not necessarily for the better!